nicocardiel/filabres/doc/lsss-test.rst

    masterflat2x2.fits
   masterflat2x2r.fits Flip/Mirror

-Move up in the directory tree and generate setup files:
+Move up in the directory tree and generate the setup files for filabres:

 ::

   $ cd ../..
   $ filabres --setup lsss data_LSSS_test

-Check that there are no duplicated files:
+Check that there are no duplicated files (this step is actually not necessary since there is only one subdirectory; with more than one observing night it is useful to perfomr this check):

 ::